xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/bmcdiscover.1.rst

 \ **-w**\

- Write to the xCAT database
+ Write to the xCAT database.